 USAID DISCOVER-Health employs the overarching strategy of a total market approach, contributing to efforts to ensure that all sectors — public, subsidized, and private — work together to deliver health choices for all population segments.
 The Project partners with the Ministry of Health to ensure that those in need have access to priority health services and products that they can afford; whether free, subsidized, or commercially priced.

-USAID DISCOVER-Health is implemented by JSI Research & Training Institute, Inc. in collaboration with the Palladium Group.
+USAID DISCOVER-Health is implemented by JSI Research & Training Institute, Inc. and, from 2015-2020, in collaboration with the Palladium Group.